standardebooks/web/README.md

 # Filesystem layout

 -   `/standardebooks.org/ebooks/` contains one directory per SE ebook, arranged in a flat hierarchy.
-These directories look like the URL-safe identifier for the ebook, end in `.git`, and are bare Git repos; they are the "source of truth" for SE ebooks.
+These directories look like the URL-safe identifier for the ebook, end in `.git`, and are bare Git repos; they are the “source of truth” for SE ebooks.

     For example: